telerik/blazor-docs/knowledge-base/form-dirty-fields.md

 ## Description

-You could implementy dirty field tracking by implementing `INotifyPropertyChanged` interface for your model.
+You could implement dirty field tracking by implementing `INotifyPropertyChanged` interface for your model.
 Then, track the PropertyChanged event to store the dirty fields in a collection.

 ``` razor